offmann/offmann/README.md

-My main area of expertise is data science / machine learning.
-I worked mostly on DS projects for behavioural marketing : predictions, clustering and nlp.
-I have been involved in different stages of projects lifecycle : use cases ideation, data gathering, model development, mlops & to a lesser degree CI/CD (as it's an emergent interest).
-Technical stack : python/sql, hortonworks, aws, gcp.

-In a parallel life, I'm excited about blockchain technology and its different uses cases.
-My involvement (for now) consists on managing a personal portfolio and navigating the "cryptoverse" with different lenses : fundamentals, technicals, trading bots, on-chain analytics...etc.
-I keep on learning about these topics everyday.
-This journey is young (started 1 year ago), let's see where I land.
+With an expertise in data science and machine learning, I have a keen interest in marketing and product UX design.
+My experience encompasses a range of data science projects, including behavioral marketing and data-driven UX optimization, spanning various stages of the project lifecycle, from ideation and data processing to model development and MLOps.

+Proficient in technical stacks such as Python/SQL, GCP (VertexAI, BigQuery, Data Studio), AWS (SageMaker, Redshift), and PowerBI, I am well-equipped to manage and deliver data science projects of varying complexities.

+Beyond data science, I have been intrigued by blockchain technology and its potential use cases, particularly after reflecting on Bitcoin's impact on money, ownership, value, governance, and fairness.
+I'm navigating this space using different lenses, including fundamentals, technicals, trading bots, and on-chain analytics.
+This is a learning journey that I am committed to, and I am eager to see where it takes me.

-Outside of ML and the cryptoverse, I like philosophy and languages and I don't mind silly questions.
+Apart from my technical pursuits, I have a passion for philosophy and languages and welcome any opportunity to explore quirky questions.

 How to reach me : https://www.linkedin.com/in/othmanbouzahzah/.